Expertium/expertium.github.io/RedditBot.md

 ***Can I get more data?!***

-This next technique is my own invention, I haven't seen it in literature.
+This next technique is also my own invention, I haven't seen it in literature.
 I call it "filler sentence injection".
 First, I write down a bunch of filler sentences, such as "Hello everyone", "Hi", "EDIT: added screenshots", "P.S.
 English is not my native language", "Help would be appreciated", "What are your thoughts, fellow Anki users?", "I would like to hear from experts", "I'm not 100% sure", etc. These sentences don't change what the text is about.
 If a text is about learning steps, it will be about learning steps with or without these sentences.
 If a text is about Easy Days, it will be about Easy Days with or without these sentences, etc. Then I randomly inject one of these sentences inbetween two other sentences, or before the first sentence, or after the last sentence.
 For the sake of keeping it similar to a text actually written by a human, some filler sentences like "P.S.
 I love this community!" are only appended at the end, and some, like "Greetings, everyone!" are inserted only in the beginning.
 Obviously, nobody *starts* their post with P.S.

 I did this three times to obtain three more variations of the dataset (by "dataset" I mean original + paraphrased + original sentence swapped + paraphrased sentence swapped) and it quadrupled the size of the dataset, from 8,640 texts to 34,560 texts.